ofri/Open-Knesset/docs/devel/source/environment/windows.rst

 Running Tests
 ==============

-With the virtualenv activated, enter the `Open-Knesset` directory, end run the
+With the virtualenv activated, enter the `Open-Knesset` directory, and run the
 tests:

 .. code-block:: sh